 The growth in aluminum usage in transportation applications, relative decline in aluminum beverage can recycling, and increasing reliance of the fabrication industry on secondary aluminum have combined to create new needs in both the materials design and processing space.
-To most economically utilize these scrap streams, new approaches to developing acceptable materials processed to control properties suitable for an expanded range of applications are needed.
+To utilize these scrap streams most economically, new approaches are needed to develop acceptable materials with controlled properties suitable for an expanded range of applications.

-Since the demand for recycled aluminum continues to increase, the discarded aircraft provide a large source of valuable metal.
-However cost-effective recycling of aircraft alloys is complex because aircraft alloys are:
+The increasing demand for recycled aluminum makes these discarded aircraft a valuable metal source.
+However, cost-effective recycling of aircraft alloys presents complex challenges because these alloys typically contain:

-To a large extent, aircraft alloys fall into two series, the Al-Cu or 2xxx series and the Al-Zn-Mg or 7xxx series.
-While automated sorting techniques applied after shredding will unquestionably work, anything that can be readily done to pre-sort those alloys would be helpful.
-One technique that seems practical would be to dismantle aircraft into certain logical component groups, as these typically are made of similar alloys of the same series.
-As example, landing gears, engine nacelles, tail sections, and flaps could be presorted, and wings separated from fuselages.
-Such separations may be desirable anyway to permit removal of non-aluminum components before shredding.
+Aircraft alloys primarily fall into two series: the Al-Cu (2xxx) series and the Al-Zn-Mg (7xxx) series.
+While automated sorting techniques can be applied after shredding, pre-sorting would significantly enhance the process.
+A practical approach would be to dismantle aircraft into logical component groups typically made of similar alloys within the same series.
+For example, landing gears, engine nacelles, tail sections, and flaps could be presorted, and wings separated from fuselages.
+Such separations may also facilitate the removal of non-aluminum components before shredding.

-As noted above, an ideal component of maximization of resources in aircraft recycling would be the availability of several new aluminum alloys that would take advantage of the unique characteristics of recycled aircraft metal.
-Such an approach may call for some “tailored” alloys, enabling broader specification limits on alloying elements likely to be found in recycled aircraft metal, notably the high Cu in 2xxx alloys and Zn in 7xxx alloys.
+An ideal approach to maximizing resources in aircraft recycling would be developing several new aluminum alloys that leverage the unique characteristics of recycled aircraft metal.
+This might require "tailored" alloys with broader specification limits on alloying elements commonly found in recycled aircraft metal, notably high Cu in 2xxx alloys and Zn in 7xxx alloys.

 A(2xxx) | 0.7 | 0.6 | 5.5-7.0 | 0.2-0.4 | 0.7 | 0.5 | 0.3 |